rhysgirouard/TIRF_ProcessingCode/README.txt

 1. Determine the spot size and quality threshold for your data.
 You can do this by using trackMate on a representative acquisition.
 Lower quality thresholds are more likely to pick up background noise and auto fluorescent dust...
     The defaults are a radius of 3 pixels and a quality of 50.
 You can determine what works best for you by previewing spot tracking in a manual Trackmate run.
     All data should be processed with the same settings.
+2. Add ImageJ-MATLAB to the your update site list in Fiji.(full instructions with pictures here: https://imagej.net/update-sites/following)
+	a.
+Help>Update...
+	b. after fiji is updated in the ImageJ updater window select 'Manage Update Sites"
+	c. check the box next to the ImageJ-MATLAB site and close the Manage Update Sites window
+	d.
+Select Apply Changes
+	e. restart Fiji

 Before you run the code:
 1. Move the three channel image stacks to a separate folder.
 They confuse the code(these can be put back after figures have been generated)